Soumik2426/Tree/README.md

 - **Model directories:**
   - `Model_H5/` (e.g., `basic_cnn_tree_species.h5`, `my_model.h5`)
   - `Models/` (e.g., `Model1.keras`)
-- **Note:** The an improved version of the model named `improved_cnn_model.h5` is over 200MB and is not included in the repository.
+- **Note:** There is an improved version of the model named `improved_cnn_model.h5` which is over 200MB and is not included in the repository.
 Download it from the link below if required:

   👉 [Download improved_cnn_model.h5 from Google Drive](https://drive.google.com/drive/folders/124RDkpUKBdHFWq8MDTs3SO7pwoTTFTyr?usp=sharing)